oracle/weblogic-image-tool/site/create-image.md

 ```
 Usage: imagetool create [OPTIONS]
 Build WebLogic docker image
+      --chown=<osUserAndGroup>[:<osUserAndGroup>...]
+                    userid:groupid for JDK/Middleware installs and patches.
+Default:
+                      oracle:oracle.
+      --docker=<dockerPath>
-      --docker=<dockerPath> path to docker executable.
+                    path to docker executable.
 Default: docker
       --fromImage=<fromImage>
                     Docker image to use as base image.
       --httpProxyUrl=<httpProxyUrl>
                     proxy for http protocol.
-Ex: http://myproxy:80 or http:
+Ex: http://myproxy:80 or http://user:
-                              //user:passwd@myproxy:8080
+                      passwd@myproxy:8080
       --httpsProxyUrl=<httpsProxyUrl>
                     proxy for https protocol.
-Ex: http://myproxy:80 or http:
+Ex: http://myproxy:80 or http://user:
-                              //user:passwd@myproxy:8080
+                      passwd@myproxy:8080
+      --installerResponseFile=<installerResponseFile>
+                    path to a response file.
+Override the default responses for the
+                      Oracle installer
       --jdkVersion=<jdkVersion>
-                            Version of server jdk to install. default: 8u202
+                    Version of server jdk to install.
+Default: 8u202
       --latestPSU   Whether to apply patches from latest PSU.
+      --opatchBugNumber=<opatchBugNumber>
+                    use this opatch patch bug number
       --password=<password for support user id>
                     Password for support userId
       --passwordEnv=<environment variable>
                     environment variable containing the support password
       --passwordFile=<password file>
                     path to file containing just the password
       --patches=patchId[,patchId...]
                     Comma separated patch Ids.
 Ex: 12345678,87654321
 *     --tag=TAG     Tag for the final build image.
 Ex: store/oracle/weblogic:
                       12.2.1.3.0
       --type=<installerType>
-                            Installer type. default: wls. supported values: wls, fmw
+                    Installer type.
+Default: wls.
+Supported values: wls, fmw
-*     --user=<support email>
+      --user=<support email>
                     Oracle Support email id
       --version=<installerVersion>
-                            Installer version. default: 12.2.1.3.0
+                    Installer version.
+Default: 12.2.1.3.0
       --wdtArchive=<wdtArchivePath>
-                            path to wdt archive file used by wdt model
+                    path to the WDT archive file used by the WDT model
+      --wdtDomainHome=<wdtDomainHome>
+                    pass to the -domain_home for wdt
+      --wdtDomainType=<wdtDomainType>
+                    WDT Domain Type.
+Default: WLS.
+Supported values: WLS, JRF,
+                      RestrictedJRF
       --wdtModel=<wdtModelPath>
-                            path to the wdt model file to create domain with
+                    path to the WDT model file that defines the Domain to create
+      --wdtRunRCU   instruct WDT to run RCU when creating the Domain
       --wdtVariables=<wdtVariablesPath>
-                            path to wdt variables file used by wdt model
+                    path to the WDT variables file for use with the WDT model
       --wdtVersion=<wdtVersion>
-                            wdt version to create the domain
+                    WDT tool version to use
 ```

 ## Usage scenarios